DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/permissions/permission-brief.md

   - '*'
 ```

-## Namespace permissions
+## Namespace Permissions

-Namespace permissions are based on the authorization of Kubernetes RBAC capabilities, which can enable different users/groups to have different operation permissions on resources under the namespace (including Kubernetes API permissions, for details, refer to: [Kubernetes RBAC](https://kubernetes .io/docs/reference/access-authn-authz/rbac/).
-Currently, the default roles for container management are: NS Admin, NS Edit, NS View.
+Namespace permissions are authorized based on Kubernetes RBAC capabilities, allowing different users/user groups to have different operation permissions on resources under a namespace (including Kubernetes API permissions).
+For details, refer to: [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
+Currently, the default roles for container management are: NS Admin, NS Editor, NS Viewer.

 ### __NS Admin__

 __NS Admin__ has the following permissions:

-1. You can view the corresponding namespace
+- Can view the corresponding namespace

-2. Manage, edit, and view all workloads and custom resources under the namespace
+- Manage, edit, and view all workloads and custom resources within the namespace

-3. The user can be authorized as the corresponding namespace role (NS Edit, NS View)
+- Can authorize users for corresponding namespace roles (NS Editor, NS Viewer)

-An example YAML for this cluster role is as follows:
+The YAML example for this cluster role is as follows:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1